After Your Child’s Suicide Attempt

 • Provide information on how to access effective treatment

-• Offer insights on how parents can best support their child and family
+• Offer insights on how parents and caregivers can best support their child and family

 • Validate the feelings that can accompany a child’s suicide-related crisis